spacelift-io/terragrunt-starter/README.md

 ## Pre-requisites:
 * Spacelift account already created.
 * AWS Account w/ credentials to create an IAM Role
+* Basic familiarity with Terraform/Terragrunt

 ## What does this repository create?

+The answer to the question is, **it depends**...
+That's because the purpose of this repository is to dynamically generate stacks based on folder paths.
+Therefore, we need to tell Spacelift what stacks to create.
+In this example, we are doing that from our root `terragrunt.hcl` file using the `stacks` input variable.

-* A dynamic number `n` of Spacelift Stacks: The number of stacks created depends upon the length of the `stacks` input variable in the `terragrunt.hcl` file in the root of this repository.
+* A dynamic number `n` of Spacelift Stacks: The number of stacks created depends upon the number of the unique `stacks` in the [terragrunt.hcl](./terragrunt.hcl) file in the root of this repository.
     * 1 Spacelift AWS Credentials attachment per stack (if `setupAwsIntegration` is true)
         * This attaches an AWS IAM role to the stack
+    * Optionally create 1 IAM Role per stack if `createOwnIamRole` is true
-    * 2 Spacelift Stack Policy attachments per stack
+    * Alyways attaches 2 Spacelift Stack Policy attachments per stack, the 2 attached are described below.
-* 4 Spacelift Policies
+* 2 Spacelift Policies
-    * (Terragrunt) Ignore Changes Outside Project Root
+    * (Terragrunt) Ignore Changes Outside Project Root (attached to all stacks created)
-    * (Terragrunt) Trigger Dependencies
+    * (Terragrunt) Trigger Dependencies (attached to all stacks created)
+* 1 Spacelift Context (attached to all stacks created)
+* 1 AWS IAM Role with `PowerUserAccess`
+    * This is the role that will be assumed during `terragrunt` commands

+For example purposes demonstrating how stacks can be used, this stack also creates 2 additional Spacelift policies
     * (Example) All of Engineering gets read access
     * (Example) DevOps are admins
-* 1 AWS IAM Role with `PowerUserAccess`
-    * This is the role that will be assumed during `terragrunt` commands

 ## Customization